 1. Capture planning

 Capture planning is the process of deciding to BID or not, and evaluating HOW you will win (bid strategies).
 The extent of work put into capture planning is driven by the size of the opportunity.
-The capture plan for large opportunities are formally documented and form the recommendation to proceed with bidding to be signed-off at a higher level.
+The capture plan for large opportunities is formally documented and form the recommendation to proceed with bidding to be signed-off at a higher level.

 Read more about Capture planning here.

-If the the outcome from capture planning recommends proceeding with the bid, then you will already have the basis of a bid strategy worked out.
+If the outcome from capture planning recommends proceeding with the bid, then you will already have the basis of a bid strategy worked out.